Mental Health Disorders and Alcoholism: Dual Diagnosis

 Inpatient rehab takes place in a residential facility where 24/7 care is provided.
 This type of treatment is well-suited for individuals who have battled co-occurring disorders, such as depression and alcoholism, over the course of many years.
 Inpatient facilities offer therapy sessions, support groups and medication-based therapy to treat alcoholism, as well as any underlying mental health conditions.

 Outpatient rehab allows patients to recover from a co-occurring disorder while still attending to daily personal and professional responsibilities at home.
 This type of treatment requires individuals to visit a rehab facility several times each week to participate in various programs and support groups.
 With the help of treatment specialists, an individual in outpatient rehab will learn how to cope with the mental health and apply various lessons to everyday situations.

 It’s Time to Start Recovery

 Choosing the right rehab is an important factor in long-term recovery.
-That’s why experts are waiting to help you find a program that fit your needs.
+That’s why rehab professionals are waiting to help you find a program that fit your needs.

 Learn more about treatment options available for dual diagnosis by contacting one of our specialists now.